 The Department's mission is to maintain and improve the Town's investment in its infrastructure and facilities; we strive to provide the high quality public services that enhance the quality of life for our residents.
-This includes roads, sidewalks, buildings, and the specific components of the infrastructure.
+This includes roads, sidewalks, buildings, parks, athletic fields, marinas, and beaches, and the specific components of the infrastructure.